vassilz/angular-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Other acknowledgements

+Some parts and code snippets have been inspired by the workshop of Tsveti Stoyanov given in the SoftUni Angular course October 24.